 NOTES: Man was created to worship and serve the God who made him-the God of all perfections, who is infinitely worthy of his love and allegiance.
-When he sins, man exchanges this privilege for worship of corruptible self and birds and animals and creeping things (verse 23).
+When he sins, man exchanges this privilege for worship of corruptible self and of birds, four-footed animals, and crawling creatures (verse 23).